 Now that you’re ready to launch your Etsy shop, log in to your Etsy account and click Sell on Etsy in the top right corner.
 Then, hit Open your Etsy Shop.

 Here, you’ll be able to pick your shop name, country, currency, and language.
 Then click Save.
-Remember, your name should be something easy to remember and related to your products.
+Remember, your craft business name should be something easy to remember and related to your products.

 While you can stop right here, we’d recommend taking the time to fill in some of the essential details to complete setting up your shop.
 These include: